Australia men's national basketball team: 2017: Move into Asian basketball

 In August 2015, FIBA announced Australia would be joining the Asian basketball zone for future tournaments, starting with the 2017 FIBA Asia Cup.
 The Boomers were victorious in their inaugural Asia Cup appearance and turned their attention to 2019 FIBA World Cup qualifiers against Asian opposition.
-In July 2018, during the 3rd quarter of their game against the Philippines for the 2019 FIBA Basketball World Cup qualification (Asia), Filipino player Roger Pogoy hit Chris Goulding with a hard foul causing teammate Daniel Kickert to retaliate with an elbow strike which sparked a full-scale brawl between the Australians and the Filipinos.
+In July 2018, during the 3rd quarter of their game against the Philippines for the 2019 FIBA Basketball World Cup qualification (Asia), After physical unsportsmanlike hits by Australian player Goulding, Filipino player Roger Pogoy hit Chris Goulding with a hard foul causing teammate Daniel Kickert to retaliate with an elbow strike which sparked a full-scale brawl between the Australians and the Filipinos.
 Suspensions and fines were handed off to those involved including players from both teams, Filipino coaches and the referees for failing to control the game.
+After qualifying for the 2019 FIBA World Cup, Australia reached the semi-finals for the first time and finished the tournament in fourth place.

 2020s: Olympic breakthrough and more NBA players

-At the Tokyo 2020 Olympics, led by veterans Patty Mills, Joe Ingles, and newcomer, Matisse Thybulle, the Boomers managed to claim their first ever international medal, defeating a Luka Doncic led Slovenia, 107−93.
+At the Tokyo 2020 Olympics, led by veterans Patty Mills and Joe Ingles, the Boomers managed to claim their first ever international medal, defeating a Luka Dončić led Slovenia, 107–93.
 Mills would score 42 points in the decisive match.
 The Boomers went through the group stage undefeated, and Mills would be named to the tournament All-Star 5.
-Additional Australian player were drafted into the NBA with first round draft picks including 2020 pick 18 Josh Green, 2021 pick 6 Josh Giddey and 2022 pick 8 Dyson Daniels.
+Additional Australian players were drafted into the NBA with first round draft picks including 2019 #20 pick Matisse Thybulle, 2020 #18 pick Josh Green, 2021 #6 pick Josh Giddey and 2022 #8 pick Dyson Daniels.

-Records

-Andrew Gaze holds the record for most appearances with the Boomers at 297 international games.
-Gaze also holds the record for the most points scored by a Boomer.

-The Australian National Basketball Team defeated the United States Team 98–94 in Melbourne, 24 August 2019, for the first time.